-4.1 Survey overview and changes in health plan enrollment
+4.1 Survey overview and recent health plan enrollment

-In August 2023, we implemented an incentivized survey to distinguish between four types of mechanisms.
-The first two mechanisms relate to individuals' capacities, and the second two to their budget constraints and preferences.
+In August 2023, we implemented an incentivized survey to distinguish among four broad mechanisms.
+The first two mechanisms relate to individual capacities, and the second two to budget constraints and preferences.
 The first mechanism involves frictions in acquiring and processing information about benefits.
-We asked questions eliciting what knowledge individuals have about benefits; how they respond to complexity in their benefit choices; and how they choose to devote attention when faced with complexity.
-The second mechanism involves financial literacy.
-We consider how financial literacy, as a measure of general financial knowledge, relates to information frictions that are specific to benefits.
+We asked questions eliciting what knowledge individuals have about benefits; how they respond to complexity in their benefit choices; and how they choose to devote attention when faced with complexity.27 In two cases, one following the literature and one novel, we tested their importance experimentally.
+The second mechanism is financial literacy, which, as a reflection of general financial knowledge, may help reduce information frictions that are specific to benefits.
 The other two mechanisms focus on budget constraints and preferences.
 The third mechanism involves concerns about liquidity, which we measure through questions about financing a large emergency expense and about preferring low insurance deductibles in order to help plan a budget.
-The fourth mechanism involves aversion to deductibles as a form of non-standard preferences, resulting from a "pain of paying."
-As we explore mechanisms, we present both raw statistics and regressions that control for demographic covariates to show how each one relates to puzzling choices in each domain and in both together.
-For two particular mechanisms, one based on the literature and one novel, we tested their importance experimentally.
+The fourth mechanism is an aversion to deductibles, which we interpret as a form of non-standard preferences, resulting from psychological costs of thinking about paying out-of-pocket for health care.28